DrewWham/Intro-to-R/README.md

 `install.packages("data.table")`

-Once packages are installed you will still need to load them inorder to use their functions; you can load them with the 'library()' function:
+Once packages are installed you will still need to load them in order to use their functions; you can load them with the 'library()' function:

 `library(data.table)`